mprochnow/arduino_sketchbook/README.md

 # My Arduino sketches

-I am usually using either of the following Arduino:
+I am usually using one of the following Arduino:
 * Uno
 * Nano
 * Pro Mini